-- 2. Usage and Manufacturing Processes for the Company's Main Products - (1) Usage for main products amusement.
+2. Usage and Manufacturing Processes for the Company's Main Products

+(1) Usage for main products

+The Company's main business is providing members with facilities, equipment, courses, and other services for recreational sport and amusement.
 In addition, to meet more customer needs of pursuing body health and keeping in shape, professional trainers provide members with customized private training courses of health promotion, sports injury prevention, disease prevention, and other sport and health care.